Buuuuli/AIPI530/README.md

 ># Offline Deep Reinforcement Learning

-This repository contains the final project of AIPI 530 taht uses the d3rlpy
+This repository contains the final project of AIPI 530 that uses the d3rlpy

 ![](logo.png)